-Along with the services mentioned above, the Probation Department provided drug and alcohol screening to individuals under the Court's jurisdiction and others requiring the service.
-The

-Court's policy allows any LTBB Tribal Citizen the ability to utilize our testing program free of charge.
+Along with the services mentioned above, the Probation Department provided drug and alcohol screenings to individuals under the Court's jurisdiction and others requiring the service.
+The Court's policy currently allows any Elder LTBB Tribal Citizen the ability to utilize our testing program free of charge.
 The Court will also test other individuals who pay the cost of the specific testing.
 Drug and alcohol screenings are essential elements in providing services to those involved in the criminal justice system.